-This topic contains 6 replies, has 5 voices, and was last updated by Anonymous 7 years ago.
+- This topic has 6 replies, 5 voices, and was last updated 8 years, 12 months ago by Anonymous.

 unsecured credit card? also does it hurt my credit or help me when i get a card? i only have a secured one that ive been great on for 3 years and a car loan that was never late and pay more towards principal. ive been trying to repair my credit and im wondering if now i can get an unsecured card now that everything is pretty much better?